StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 ## Dynamically Allocated

-While the compiler determines the memory address of static memory at compile time, the locations of dynamically allocted variables are determined while the program is running.
+While the compiler determines the memory address of static memory at compile-time, the locations of dynamically allocated variables are determined while the program is running.
 The two dynamic memory constructs in C are:

 - the heap
 - the stack